-If it's discovered after your test administration that you used a false or invalid identification, your test scores will be canceled, and you will forfeit your registration and test fees.
-Your parents or legal guardians (if you are under 18), your high school, and the colleges and programs you have designated to receive your score reports will be notified and may be told why your scores were canceled.
+If it's discovered after your test administration that you used a false or invalid identification, your test scores will be canceled and you will forfeit your registration and test fees.
+Your parents or legal guardians (if you're under 18), your high school, and the colleges and programs you have designated to receive your score reports will be notified and may be told why your scores were canceled.
 Law enforcement authorities may also be notified when fraud is suspected, and you may be banned from future tests.

 If you fail to comply with these identification requirements and policies, you may be dismissed from the test center.
 Your scores may be withheld or canceled.
 If you're dismissed from the test center prior to completing the test because of invalid or unacceptable ID, or failure to comply with these ID requirements and policies, your test fees won't be refunded.

 If You're 21 or Older